vmware-clarity/ng-clarity/projects/angular/clarity.api.md

 // Warnings were encountered during analysis:
 //
 // dist/clr-angular/button/button-group/button-group.d.ts:63:217 - (ae-forgotten-export) The symbol "i1_6" needs to be exported by the entry point index.d.ts
+// dist/clr-angular/layout/nav/nav-level.d.ts:35:185 - (ae-forgotten-export) The symbol "i1_39" needs to be exported by the entry point index.d.ts
 // dist/clr-angular/utils/popover/popover-host.directive.d.ts:5:114 - (ae-forgotten-export) The symbol "i1_7" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)